 - Privacy Statement

 Marketscan is committed to protecting the privacy and security of your personal information.
-This privacy statement describes how we collect use and store personal information about you during and after your business relationship with us, in accordance with the General Data Protection Regulation (GDPR).
+This privacy statement describes how we collect use and store personal information about you during and after your business relationship with us, in accordance with the UK General Data Protection Regulation (GDPR).

 We may update this notice at any time.